Ryoko Yamagishi: Style and themes

+Reception

 In 1983, she won the Kodansha Manga Award in the shōjo manga category for Hi Izuru Tokoro no Tenshi.

 She worked on Maihime Terpsichora, which was nominated for the 9th annual Tezuka Osamu Cultural Prize in 2005 and won the 11th annual Tezuka Osamu Cultural Prize in 2007.
+It was also among the jury-selected works of Japan Media Arts Festival 2002.